Best Python Bootcamps for High School Students – 2025

 Columbia Pre-College Programs

-Columbia offers three-week and one-week pre-college programs.
-During the three-week intensive–Computer Programming for Beginners: Coding in Python–students will master Python fundamentals, learn how to utilize Python’s endless number of libraries, and start applying their skills to actual problems.
-The one-week course, Introduction to Programming with Python, teaches students Python basics as well as reasoning and problem-solving skills.
+Columbia offers three-week (in-person) and two-week (online) pre-college programs.
+During the three-week intensive – Introduction to Programming with Python – students will master Python fundamentals, learn how to utilize Python’s endless number of libraries, and start applying their skills to actual problems.
+If you want to go further, the more advanced course — Programming with Python 2 — teaches students about program classes, objects, iterators, and lambda functions.

 CS@SC

 CS@SC, the USC Viterbi School of Engineering’s high school camp program, runs both in-person and virtual Python bootcamps year-round.
-At this time they offer four levels of Python courses for 7-12th graders that provide a comprehensive set of skills for a variety of future applications.
+At this time, they offer three levels of Python courses for 6th-12th graders that provide a comprehensive set of skills for a variety of future applications.

 iD Tech

-What you’ll learn: Python fundamentals, machine learning, artificial intelligence
+- What you’ll learn: Python fundamentals, machine learning, artificial intelligence, data science

 Indiana University Bloomington Luddy School of Informatics Pre-College Program